AstroCodeTeam/gallery-android-app-doc/initialization_gallery_programmatically.md

 # Initialization gallery programmatically

-Create object represents gallery and add some albums:
+Create object that represents gallery and add some albums:
 ```
 ...
 AGGallery mGallery = new AGGallery(this);